pablo-clueless/Next-Blog/posts/javascript_objects.md

 ## Conclusion

 This article covers the basics of objects in JavaScript but there's still more to learn.
 Try playing around with objects - you could create an entire array of objects just like an API and try to access to access it props.

-Feel free to drop comments, questions and suggestions, I'll try to reply as soon as I can.